particle-iot/docs/src/content/datasheets/cellular/electron-datasheet.md

  * 8595A-SARAG350 (For 2G Electron using the G350 module)
  * 8595A-SARAU260 (For 3G Electron using the U260 module)
  * 8595A-SARAU270 (For 3G Electron using the U270 module)
+ * 8595A-2AGQN4NNN (For LTE Electron module using the R410 module)

 This End equipment should be installed and operated with a minimum distance of 20 centimeters between the radiator and your body.
 Cet équipement devrait être installé et actionné avec une distance minimum de 20 centimètres entre le radiateur et votre corps.